 Yifan Mao focuses her practice on patent counseling, prosecution, and due diligence matters in the chemistry and life sciences industries, focusing on areas relating to diagnostics, large molecule therapeutics, devices, sequencing, and bioinformatics.

-Ms. Mao was recognized as a Northern California “Rising Star” in 2018, 2019 and 2020 for Intellectual Property by Super Lawyers magazine.
+Ms. Mao was recognized as a Northern California “Rising Star” in 2021 and the three years immediately preceding for Intellectual Property by Super Lawyers magazine.
 Her native language is Mandarin Chinese.

 Represented a biopharmaceutical company and secured patent protection in the US and beyond for its core oncology drug.
 The drug has been commercialized in China and is being reviewed by the FDA in the United States.

 Procured patent protection on sequencing technologies and provided counseling on patent-related transactional matters for a large international company.